-Introduction
+1. Introduction

-The Housing and Neighbourhood Character Strategy is underpinned by various policies at a state, regional and local level.
+Planning for Housing in Maldon & Newstead is underpinned by various policies at a state, regional and local level.
 These policies inform how Council approaches planning for housing.

-Attachment 1 includes an overview of the policies relevant to the Housing and Neighbourhood Character Strategy for Castlemaine, Campbells Creek and Chewton, and helps to establish the strategic context for the Strategy.
+This attachment to the Issues and Opportunities paper) (Attachment 1) includes an overview of the policies relevant to the project, and helps to establish the strategic context for the strategy.